Model-based clustering of categorical data based on the Hamming distance: Hamming mixture model

 When $\varepsilon_{jl}\leq (m_j-1)/m_j$, vector $\bs{b}_l$ provides the modal levels in component $l$ for all variables, while the elements of vector $\bs\varepsilon_l$ can be regarded as scatter values.
 Hence, the model becomes

 First, we note that $b_{jl}$ in Equation \eqref{eq:LCM2} corresponds to $c_{jl}$ in Equation \eqref{eq:model}.
-Moreover, when $\varepsilon_{jl} = (m_j-1)/(\exp(1/\sigma_j)+m_j-1)$, the mixture model in Equation \eqref{eq:LCM2} is equivalent to the HMM.
+Moreover, when $\varepsilon_{jl} = (m_j-1)/(\exp(1/\sigma_{jl})+m_j-1)$, the mixture model in Equation \eqref{eq:LCM2} is equivalent to the HMM.
 For instance, consider the example in Section \ref{sec:hamming_dist} of $p = 2$ categorical variables with $m_1 = 5$ and $m_2 = 4$, respectively, and whose Hamming p.m.f. is shown in Figure \ref{fig:pmf_plot}.
 Here, $\bm{b}_l = (4,4)$ and $\bs{\varepsilon}_l = (0.36, 0.66)$, so that $\bs\alpha_l = (0.09, 0.09, 0.09, 0.64, 0.09; 0.22, 0.22, 0.22, 0.34)$, which correspond to the marginal probabilities in Figure \ref{fig:pmf_plot}.
-In other words, the HMM provides a novel parametrization of the LCM with two main benefits: (i) an easier interpretation of the model parameters, i.e., the center and the dispersion parameters and (ii) a random number of mixing components that leads to a full posterior inference on the number of clusters.
+In other words, the HMM provides a novel parametrization of the LCM with two main benefits: (i) an easier interpretation of the model parameters, i.e., the center and the dispersion parameters, and (ii) a random number of mixing components that leads to a full posterior inference on the number of clusters.

 As a final remark, we note that the conjugate HIG prior introduced in Proposition \ref{prop:sigma} represents a two-parameter generalization of the prior for the scatter parameter used in \citet{handbook}.
-In fact, assuming an HIG($v,w$) prior distribution for the dispersion parameter $\sigma_{jl}$ is equivalent to the Truncated Beta distribution with parameters $v+1$ and $w-1$ for the scatter parameter $\varepsilon_{jl}$, encompassing the prior distribution employed by \citet{handbook}.
+In fact, assuming a HIG($v,w$) prior distribution for the dispersion parameter $\sigma_{jl}$ is equivalent to a Truncated Beta distribution with parameters $v+1$ and $w-1$ for the scatter parameter $\varepsilon_{jl}$, encompassing the prior distribution employed by \citet{handbook}.